Chloe-H/stowed-dotfiles/README.md

 like `[branch_name] Commit message`.

-## Caveats

-I've only tried this on Ubuntu 16.04, and I don't know what I'm doing.

-I know there is a flag that will let me correctly stow these, but I haven't yet bothered to figure out what it is and document it, so **do not** use `stow` on them for now:

-- `git-commit-hooks`: doesn't seem to appreciate being symlinked
-- `touchpad`: it belongs in `/etc`
-- `ckb-next` it's just a screenshot of my favorite configuration
-- `compiz-config`: it's just a backup of my configurations

 ## To Do

+- Add a script or something for git exclude files
 - Add Vim setup as a submodule
-- Remove all this bs from Google Drive once it's shown to work smoothly using `stow`
+- Remove all this BS from Google Drive once it's shown to work smoothly using `stow`
 - Add links to helpful pages for each configuration
-- Maintain separate branches for different machines
 - Try to resolve the caveats
     - Check out
     [this](https://stackoverflow.com/questions/4592838/symbolic-link-to-a-hook-in-git)